-YOUR ERIE COUNTY VETERANS SERVICE AGENCY
+YOUR ERIE COUNTY VETERANS SERVICE AGENCY IN PROFILE

 SERVICE OFFICER ADVOCACY

 The Director and his staff are passionate, caring, and concerned representatives and, as such are able to present claims for further development, institute appeals from Veterans Administration decisions, and follow through to final disposition with representation in Washington.
 In this manner, the Office of Veterans Services offers a personalized service not available from other sources.

 Erie County Veteran Service Officers will help you navigate the Department of Veterans Affairs' bureaucracy, and our services are free.
 We will help with gathering the information necessary to support a claim, filing the claim, and tracking the claim through the VA system.
 We can also assist with filing appeals for denied claims.
 We strongly recommend that you make use of the services provided by County Veterans Service Officers.
 Our expertise can help you avoid the pitfalls and delays that missing paperwork or improperly filled out claim forms can cause.

 In addition to the normal benefits provided by law to survivors of deceased veterans, this is the only agency charged with and responsible for processing, at county expense, of the burial of indigent veterans and next-of-kin of veterans.

 Accredited American Legion Service Officers (716) 858-6363

 A specialized service of your ERIE COUNTY GOVERNMENT